Quansight-Labs/typeform-yaml-survey/README.md

 You'll find multiple types of questions, usually defined by `type: key`

 - Multiple choice questions (single|multiple answers possible is the default).
 - The `other:true` option will add an `Other:` response that lets the user type text when selecting it.
-Otherwise, just manually add an "Other" choice;
+Otherwise, just manually add an "Other" choice.
+If you want to change the label of the "Other" choice, navigate to the Typeform survey settings and edit the label in the "Language" tab.
 - `type:statement` (no questions, just a statement with "Continue"
 - `type:number` let you input a free number
 - `opinion_scale` , with 2 or 3 labels (left, [middle], right)